Bachelor of Legal and Justice Studies

 See the University’s Rules Relating to Awards, in conjunction with the Specific Award Rules listed below.

-To be eligible for the award of Bachelor of Legal and Justice Studies a candidate shall successfully complete twenty-four (24) units, comprising:
+To be eligible for the award of Bachelor of Legal and Justice Studies a candidate shall successfully complete twenty-four (24) units (288 credit points), comprising:

-- all units in Part A of the Schedule of Units; and either
+- all units in Part A; and either

-- the eight (8) unit Conveyancing major in Part B of the Schedule and four (4) additional units selected from Part B of the Schedule of Units; or
+- the eight (8) unit Conveyancing major in Part B and four (4) additional units selected from Part B; or

-- twelve (12) elective units of which a minimum of ten (10) units are selected from Part B of the Schedule of Units; or
+- twelve (12) elective units of which a minimum of ten (10) units are selected from Part B; or

-- four (4) elective units selected from Part B of the Schedule of Units and one (1) eight (8) unit University-wide major selected from the University-wide Schedule of majors, excluding the Law and Justice major.
+- four (4) elective units selected from Part B and one (1) eight (8) unit University-wide major selected from the University-wide Schedule of majors, excluding the Law and Justice major.

 - a candidate who while enrolled for the Bachelor of Legal and Justice Studies degree, has completed the requirements for the Associate Degree in Law (Paralegal Studies) may elect to be awarded the Associate degree following withdrawal from candidature for the Bachelor degree.

-- Candidates who have completed an Associate Degree in Law or Diploma in Law (Paralegal Studies), Associate Degree in Law or Diploma in Law (Aboriginal Paralegal Studies), Associate Diploma in Business (Paralegal Studies) or Associate Degree in Correctional Administration may be granted advanced standing for up to sixteen (16) units towards the Bachelor of Legal and Justice Studies.
+Candidates who have completed an Associate Degree in Law (Paralegal Studies) may be granted advanced standing for up to sixteen (16) units towards the Bachelor of Legal and Justice Studies.

 Schedule of units